qsdmlk/csv2vcf/README.md

 # csv2vcf
 Converts a CSV file to VCF format.

-Install: download the file anywhere
+Install: download the file anywhere.

 Run: open the file.
 The sytem will ask for input output file names

 Errors: the system shows all lines with errors along with line number, column nae and error type in the CSV file.
 If there is any error, no line is loaded.